-- Do you have any concerns that the measure can be consistently implemented (i.e., are measure specifications adequate)? - The staff is satisfied with the reliability testing for the measure at the group/practice level and outpatient setting.
-Does the Committee think there is a need to discuss reliability?
+- Do you have any concerns that the measure can be consistently implemented (i.e., are measure specifications adequate)? - The staff is satisfied with the reliability testing for the measure.
+Does the Committee think there is a need to discuss and/or vote on reliability?